The Michelson Morley Experiment

-Among the consequences of the finite speed of light which are of importance in astronomy, a leading place must be assigned to the principle enunciated in 1842 by Christian Doppler,[14] that the motion of a source of light relative to an observer modifies the period of the disturbance which is received by him.
+The main consequence of the finite speed of light in astronomy is that the motion of a light source relative to an observer modifies the period of the disturbance received by him.

 The phenomenon resembles the depression of the pitch of a note when the source of sound is receding from the observer.